sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

     - additional styling for validation (showing a small tick or cross in form)
     - spinner for saving process in "Sign Up" button
     - take care of using fonts with proper resizing for handheld devices
-    - use em for font sizes!! (for proper resizing)
   - desktop later
-    - label to left
+    - fixed maximum width
     - automatic focus in first field
     - maybe password validation can be done while typing showing tick/cross to right of field?

 - Other strategies
   - [x] Store in local storage to pretend some kind of persistence
-  - [x] This persistence is useful to show suggested guests :)
+  - [x] This persistence is useful to show suggested guests

 ## FormView: New event